 - Attract qualified electricians with a well-written job description

 - Ask around and network to find additional candidates, if necessary

 - Find the right electrician by asking targeted interview questions

 1. Determine What Type of Electrician You Need

 - Apprentice.
-Combination of classroom work and on-the-job training; typically must be at least 18 years old, have a high school diploma (or GED), and may perform limited duties as supervised by a licensed electrician.
+This is a combination of classroom work and on-the-job training.
+Apprentices typically must be at least 18 years old, have a high school diploma (or GED), and may perform limited duties as supervised by a licensed electrician.

 - Journeyman.
-After meeting state- or locally mandated education and experience requirements, and passing an exam, an apprentice may obtain their journeyman license and wrk independently.
+After meeting state- or locally mandated education and experience requirements and passing an exam, an apprentice may obtain their journeyman license and work independently.

 You’ll also want to decide whether to hire a full-time, part-time, or freelance (contract) electrician.
 If your company has ongoing electrical needs or you’re in the business of providing electrician services, you’ll probably need a full-time electrician.
 However, it makes much more sense to hire a contract electrician instead if your electrical needs are sporadic.

 The first step to learning how to hire an electrician is writing a job description that clearly explains the role, responsibilities, and requirements.
 With a detailed job description in place, you’ll attract candidates who are qualified for the job and excited about the opportunity.

 Based on what you decide in Step 1, your electrician job description should include the following key elements: